 But the problem for many today is that leisure is often viewed as synonymous with idleness, sloth, or simply ‘vegging out.’
-But this, in Pierper’s view, is neither the classical, nor even a healthy, understanding of true leisure.
+But this, in Pierper’s view, is neither the classical, nor even the healthy, understanding of true leisure.
 This kind of pseudo-leisure is, in fact, results in “a deep-seated lack of calm, which makes [true] leisure impossible.”

 Here we grow closer to the reason for why we rarely feel ‘refreshed’ after watching The Big Bang Theory for several hours.
 Mindless anything – be it talk, work, or play – is rarely restorative.